Mass renormalization in a toy model with spontaneously broken symmetry: -independence of the particle masses

 To proceed further we bear in mind that $y^2$ and $\lambda$ correspond to the same order in the loop expansion and that from equations~(\ref{yB}) and~(\ref{lambdaB}) we obtain at lowest order $\mc \frac{\partial y}{\partial \mc} = - \varepsilon y/2 + \mathcal{O}(y^3)$ and $\mc \frac{\partial \lambda}{\partial \mc} = - \varepsilon \lambda + \mathcal{O}(\lambda^2)$.
 Then, with the results of sections~\ref{fermion} and~\ref{scalar}, it is straightforward to derive, at order $y^2$,

 and

 Plugging these results into equations~(\ref{rg-m0}) and~(\ref{rg-M0}), we find the \emph{implicit} dependence of the tree-level masses on $\mc$:

-It is now trivial to see that derivation of $m_1$, equation~(\ref{final-m1}), and of $M_1^2$, equation~(\ref{final-M1}), with respect to the explicit dependence on $\mc$ leads to expressions with signs opposite to those of equations~(\ref{rg1-m0}) and~(\ref{rg1-M0}), respectively.
+The latter expression is, of course, proportional to $\delta \lambda$ of equation~(\ref{lambda-infty}).
+With equation~(\ref{rg1}), it is now trivial to see that the derivative of $m_1$, equation~(\ref{final-m1}), and of $M_1^2$, equation~(\ref{final-M1}), with respect to the explicit dependence on $\mc$ leads to expressions with signs opposite to those of equations~(\ref{rg1-m0}) and~(\ref{rg1-M0}), respectively.
 Therefore, $m$ and $M^2$ are independent of $\mc$ at order $y^2$ and $\lambda$, which proves our statement in the beginning of this section.

 Finally, for completeness we also present the beta functions of $y$, $\lambda$~\cite{cheng} and~$v$ at one-loop order: